kaapana/kaapana/docs/source/workflow_management_system.rst

 * Intuitive Gallery-style view visualizing thumbnails and (configurable) metadata of DICOM Series
 * Multiselect which allows performing actions on multiple series at once including add/removing to/from a dataset, executing workflows on individual series or creating new datasets based on the selection
 * Configurable side panel metadata dashboard allowing the exploration of metadata distributions (based on selections)
-* Intuitive shortcut based tagging functionality allowing fast and convenient annotation and categorization of your data
+* Intuitive shortcut based tagging functionality allowing fast and convenient annotation and categorization of the data
 * (Full-text) search to filter for items based on metadata
 * Open a series in a side panel visualizing the DICOM using (an adjusted) OHIF Viewer-v3 next to all Metadata of the specific series.